LukeMathWalker/pavex/docs/guide/dependency_injection/prebuilt_types.md

 Whenever you mark a type as prebuilt, the signature of the code-generated [`build_application_state`](application_state.md) function will change to include that type as an input parameter.
+In the generated server SDK for the example in the previous section, the signature of `build_application_state` will change to:

+--8<-- "doc_examples/guide/dependency_injection/prebuilt/01-build_state.snap"

-You'll have to adjust the calling code in [your server crate](../project_structure.md#the-server-crate) accordingly.
+Since the signature of `build_application_state` changes, the calling code in [your server crate](../project_structure.md#the-server-crate) will have to change accordingly.
 This may be surprising at first, since you don't often touch the code inside [the server crate](../project_structure.md#the-server-crate), but it's entirely expected.
 Don't worry: you just have to follow the compiler's suggestions to get back on track.